02 At Home 1601X1601px

 £125.00

-Our Essential Health MOT tests for key markers linked to blood fat levels, liver health, kidney and thyroid function and iron status.
+The Essential Health MOT blood test is a simple comprehensive health check designed to give you a clear, reliable overview of your current health.
+It tests for key markers linked to blood fat levels, liver health, kidney and thyroid function and iron status.
 This helps you detect issues early and stay proactive about your wellbeing.

-Why Choose the Essential Health MOT?
+Why choose the Essential Health MOT?

 Many common health conditions can develop silently, without obvious symptoms.